juavauj/FEM-PCC/notes.md

 # Functional requierements and notes

-- Responsive deisgn for Mobile and Desktop
+- Responsive design for Mobile and Desktop

 - Take into account accessibility